stevethekey/HousePredictions/README.md

 Our project for Intro to Data Mining - CIS 4930 at Florida State University

 ### Running the project
+Make sure you are in the HousePredictions folder

 Before running, make sure you have the required libraries.
 To do this, run the command:
 `pip install -r requirements.txt`